ajschumacher/linear-algebra/readme.md

 ## Notes on conceptualization

  * Linear Algebra: Mathematics for Multiple Dimensions ([post](https://planspace.org/20240624-brief_development_matrix_multiplication/))
+     * Now thinking: is the focus on "dimension" premature?
+     * DATA not datum
+     * coordinates: numbers together
  * Linear Algebra as the math of multiple dimensions: position relative to other topics (algebra, calculus/analysis, multivariate calculus, more?) and applications (physics, etc.)
      * something about not being proof-oriented: reason to learn linear algebra: using it, vs. developing it mathematically/doing proofs (Do you really need "mathematical sophistication"?)